mahlas-network/mahlas-network.github.io/xtra/log.md

 * Started to plan a simple static website, planned to be launched today.
 * Announce methods and team communications methods are being discussed.
+* mahlas website will be a whitepaper generation site with proper tools and setting for the community to create whitepapers.